Weak approximation for cubic hypersurfaces: Standard models of cubic surfaces over a Dedekind domain

 When the central fiber is non-normal but not a cone, by \cite{WallCubic}, p.
 252, case E, the equation of the surface can be uniquely written as

 or

 In both cases the singular locus is the line $X_2=X_3=0$.
-Since the total space is smooth along the generic point of the line, we have a term $tF(X_0, X_1)$ in the defining equation.
+Since the total space is smooth along the generic point of the line, we have a term $tF(X_0, X_1)$ in the defining polynomial $H$.

 In the first case, make a degree $2$ base change $t=r^2$ and change of variables